US dollar gains as Iran conflict fuels safe‑haven demand, higher oil

 The risk-sensitive Australian dollar tumbled as much as 1.2% before paring declines to 0.60% and was last trading at $0.7025.

-China's yuan in offshore trade was 0.25% weaker at 6.8819 yuan to the dollar, as the People's Bank of China weakened its daily fixing price for the currency onshore to stem appreciation against the greenback.
+China's yuan in offshore trade was 0.25% weaker at 6.8861 to the dollar, as the People's Bank of China weakened its daily fixing price for the currency onshore to stem appreciation against the greenback.
 China is an energy importer and the main buyer of Iranian oil.

+(Reporting by Stefano Rebaudo; additional reporting by Tom Westbrook and Gregor Stuart Hunter; Editing by Stephen Coates, Christopher Cushing and Toby Chopra)